Computer shuts down by itself… The solutions!

 60e63d31790da

-As a logical continuation of the above, make sure that the computer's ventilation is not obstructed.
-Remove anything in front of the PC vents.
+Following on from the above, ensure that the computer's ventilation is not obstructed.
+Remove any items blocking the PC's air vents.

-For a laptop, lay it flat on a table.
-Avoid placing it on a cushion, your bed, etc. In fact, many laptops have vents under the computer or on the sides.
-A sheet could, for example, block the ventilation and cause everything to overheat.
+For a laptop, place it flat on a table.
+Avoid placing it on a cushion, your bed, etc. Many laptops have vents underneath or on the sides.
+A sheet, for example, could block these vents and cause the laptop to overheat.

-If you are having overheating problems with your laptop, we recommend a cooler!
+If you are experiencing overheating problems with your laptop, we recommend a cooler!

 60e63b9e6e146

-If your antivirus is not up to date, or you don't have antivirus, your computer is probably infected with viruses and other malware.
+If your antivirus software is not up to date, or you do not have antivirus software, your computer is probably infected with viruses and other malware.

-Step 0: Check that you have an antivirus.
-This could be software like Norton, Symantec, McAfee, Avast, Avira, Kaspersky, etc.
+Step 0: Check that you have antivirus software.
+This could be software such as Norton, Symantec, McAfee, Avast, Avira, Kaspersky, etc.

 60e63db5be241

-Step 1: If you don't have an antivirus, you can download a free one from the internet.
+Step 1: If you don't have an antivirus program, you can download a free one from the internet.

-Step 2: If you already have an antivirus, make sure your antivirus is up to date and that real-time protection is activated.
-If this is not the case, do what is necessary to correct this problem quickly.
+Step 2: If you already have antivirus software, make sure it's up to date and that real-time protection is enabled.
+If not, take the necessary steps to correct this problem quickly.

 Step 3: Run an antivirus scan.
-For a complete analysis, allow several hours.
-Follow the instructions of your antivirus software.
-Restart the computer.
+A full scan may take several hours.
+Follow the instructions provided by your antivirus software.
+Restart your computer.

 60e63e3cc5fc8

-Step 4: Next, check your computer for other malware.
-To do this, download the Malwarebytes software and run it.
-Here, too, you can follow the instructions of the software.
+Step 4: Next, check that your computer is not infected with other malware.
+To do this, download and run Malwarebytes.
+Here too, you can follow the software's instructions.

-By doing this, you should eradicate most malware.
-If your computer continues to restart on its own, continue to the next step.
+By following these steps, you should eliminate most malware.
+If your computer continues to restart on its own, proceed to the next step.

 Hardware components